 • 1 teaspoon vanilla extract

-• 1 tablespoon molasses Note 1
+• 1 tablespoon molasses see note 1

-• 1-1/2 cups old-fashioned oats (NOT quick oats)
+• 1-1/2 cups old-fashioned oats not quick oats

-• 1/2 teaspoon EACH: baking soda, baking powder, salt
+• 1/2 teaspoon salt

-• 1/4 teaspoon ground cinnamon, optional
+• 1/4 teaspoon ground cinnamon optional

-• 3/4 cup butterscotch chips, divided
+• 3/4 cup butterscotch chips divided

-• 1/2 cup toffee bits, optional Note 3
+• 1/2 cup toffee bits optional, see note 3

 Instructions

-• MELT BUTTER AND COOL: Melt the butter in a very large, microwave-safe bowl and set aside for 5-10 minutes to return to room temperature.
-It's important that the butter isn't hot when you add in the sugar or it will melt the sugar and make the cookies greasy.
+• Melt the butter in a very large, microwave-safe bowl and set aside for 5โ€“10 minutes to return to room temperature.
+Itโ€™s important that the butter isnโ€™t hot when you add the sugar or it will melt the sugar and make the cookies greasy.

-• ADD WET INGREDIENTS: Once butter is cooled back to room temperature, stir in the light brown and dark brown sugar.
+• Once butter is cooled back to room temperature, stir in the light brown and dark brown sugar.
 Whisk until well combined, about a good minute of whisking.
 Add in the egg, vanilla extract, and molasses, scraping every bit of molasses out of the measuring cup into the dough.
 Stir with a wooden spoon until smooth.

-• ROLL DOUGH BALLS: Roll large balls of dough, a leveled 2 tablespoons in size (40g).
-You should get about 20-22 cookies from this recipe.
-Place 6-8 cookie balls on the prepared sheet pan to give the cookies plenty of room to spread.
-Place the tray back in the fridge for 5-10 minutes.
+• Roll large balls of dough, a leveled 2 tablespoons in size (40g).
+You should get about 20โ€“22 cookies from this recipe.
+Place 6โ€“8 cookie balls on the prepared sheet pan to give the cookies plenty of room to spread.
+Place the tray back in the fridge for 5โ€“10 minutes.
 (The dough gets warmed being handled.)

-• BAKE: Bake for 9-14 minutes, erring on the side of underbaking, which keeps them soft and chewy (We like ours right at 10 minutes).
+• Bake for 9โ€“14 minutes, erring on the side of underbaking, which keeps them soft and chewy (I like them right at 10 minutes).
 The cookies will continue to slightly bake out of the oven, so take them out as soon as the edges start to lightly brown.

-• OPTIONAL: MAKE 'EM PRETTY: Remove tray from the oven and within 1-2 minutes of pulling out the cookies, use the remaining 1/4 cup butterscotch chips to add a few more chips onto the tops of the cookies.
+• Optional: Remove tray from the oven and within 1โ€“2 minutes of pulling them out, add the remaining 1/4 cup butterscotch chips onto the tops of the cookies.
 This ensures even placement of chocolate and also makes them look pretty.
 Allow cookies to cool on the baking tray for 5 minutes before transferring them to a cooling rack.
-Repeat, baking the remaining dough balls until all the cookies are baked (see instruction #10).
+Repeat, baking the remaining dough balls until all the cookies are baked.

 Video